sez11a/liferay-docs/guidelines/working-with-github-in-browser.markdown

-# Working With The liferay-docs Project From Within Your Browser
+# Working With liferay-docs From Within Your Browser

 If you've needed to edit or review one of the Liferay's official documents and you'd like to do so from the browser, you're in luck!
 You can work with the